Thermiee/to-do-list-cr-practice/README.md

 ![](ss.jpg)

-# To Do List Project
+# To Do List Project CR Practice

 - Web app to keep track of tasks with add / remove / edit functionality.
 - Data is stored in LocalStorage